lsst-dm/dmtn-061/index.rst

    non-decorrelated AL difference images.

-There occasionally is a problem with decorrelation that I have not been able to narrow down, other than that I believe it is related to the shape/structure of the PSF matching kernel.
-Note that if the term in the denominator of the expression for :math:`\psi(k)` is too close to zero, it will lead to large values in the kernel, which could lead to strange aliasing artifacts in the resulting decorrelated diffim.
+There occasionally is a problem with decorrelation that I have not been able to narrow down.
+This problem manifests as noise with a periodic pattern, apparently an overestimated noise problem with some aliasing.
+This issue is rather rare and I have seen it particularly on notably noisy or poorly reduced images.
+I believe it is related to the shape/structure of the PSF matching kernel.
+If the term in the denominator of the expression for :math:`\psi(k)` is too close to zero, it will lead to large values in the kernel, which could lead to strange aliasing artifacts in the resulting decorrelated diffim.